What is Public Housing?

 (f) Modernize or renovate dwelling in accordance with the approved Annual or Five Year Plan.

 (h) Maintain the development in a decent, safe, and sanitary condition.

 How long can I stay in Public Housing?

 In general, you may stay in Public Housing as long as you comply with the lease.
 If at re-examination, your family's income is sufficient to obtain housing on the private market, the Housing Authority may encourage families to seek home ownership.
 However you will not be required to move unless you desire to do so.

-Director of Public Housing
+Deputy Executive Director & Public Housing Director

 Over 30 years with EHA

 Elkhart Housing Authority